mattrich98/mattrich98/README.md

 I also want to get into 'Screeps: World', a JavaScript game.
 Its fun, so I will improve while having a good time.
 <br>
 <br>
-Most of my intial coding experience comes from editing other users scripts on ROBLOX; during highschool days.
+Most of my initial coding experience comes from editing other users scripts on ROBLOX; during highschool days.
 <br>
 <br>
 I completed the rock paper scissors project, so I'll draw for the rest of the day.
 This way I will be in the mood to finish the green house project.